 Portobello Road is the world's largest antique market and a firm favourite with tourists.

-Portobello Road Market, Portobello Road, Notting Hill, London, W11 1LU
+Portobello Road, Notting Hill, London, W11 1LU

 Tube: Ladbroke Grove Station

 The famous Portobello Road antiques and flea market in Notting Hill takes place every Saturday although there are also stalls from Monday to Friday.
-Running from Chepstow Villas to just under the Westway, it is a colourful, dynamic stretch of London.
+Running from Chepstow Villas to just under the Westway, it is a colourful, dynamic stretch of London that oozes trendiness and fun.
 On Saturday, it's huge, with over 2,000 stalls, selling everything from books to bric-a-brac and lace to Limoges - everything from fresh fruit, fashion and exotic cooking ingredients are on sale.
 Thousands of people mill around browsing second-hand clothing stalls or choosing outlandish material.
 For those who have the patience to search, there are some fantastic bargains.
 This really is the place to shop-and-eat and then shop some more while soaking up the bo-ho atmosphere.
 It is best to go in the morning, by the afternoon you will find yourself getting a little flustered winding your way through the crowds.

 Eclectic and quirky jewellery, clothing, crafts and antiques.
 The perfect antidote to the highstreet.